leaderlessness-research-club/leaderlessness.club/content/posts/booklist-summary.md

 date: 2018-05-12T00:17:32-05:00
 authors: [Lily Mayfield (Author), Nora Winters (Editor)]
 draft: true
-tags: [statism,capitalism,slavoj zizek,mark fisher,codm,]
+tags: [statism,capitalism,slavoj zizek,mark fisher,codm,jacques lacan,foucoult]
 categories: [books,]
 ---

-# Starting Off: Lily's Booklist
+# Starting Research with a Booklist

+**Note: this article is incomplete and will be routinely updated for a while because I am impatient...**

 I am summarizing knowledge from books I've read recently, while offering my own interpretation.
 I hope that not only will this booklist provide quality